billypom/200-lounge.com/public/200-lounge-bot-terms-of-service.md

 The personal data that the bot may store or process includes, but is not limited to:

-- Discord guild ID
-- Discord user ID
+- Your Discord user ID
-- Discord channel ID
-- Discord username
-- Discord nickname
+- Your nickname in the 200cc Lounge Server
 - Nintendo Switch Online Friend-Code
 - Twitch.tv username